GuggisbergSimon/CLD-labo/Labo02/004_Create_Load_Balancer.md

 10.0.18.5 - - [21/Mar/2024:16:51:15 +0000] "GET / HTTP/1.1" 200 5147
 ```

 This is an example of the lines present in the access_log file.
+Several exact ones are repeated.
+We can see that the two IPs of the load balancers are querying the drupal instance.
+To ensure for each load balancer that they can connect with each instance.